KarabaghliMB/E-Market-Aws-Scala/CONTRIBUTING.md

 Installation instructions should always be up to date.
 If a task changes how to install the product, the documentation should be updated at the same time.

+Bugs and new features should be described briefly in `CHANGELOG.md`.

 ## Branching

 Each task is implemented on a separate branch named `<contributor>-<task name>` (e.g. `bouchra-contributing`).